go-saloon/saloon/README.md

 Thanks to go-saloon authors for providing a sturdy foundation for this forum app.

-The application name as built by buffalo is `curso` as it was ported from [soypat/curso](https://github.com/soypat/curso).
+The application was ported from [soypat/curso](https://github.com/soypat/curso).
-It should be modified to be `saloon` in the future.
 ## Looks

 ### Homepage